-During pregnancy, you might notice that your stoma protrudes more than it normally does.
-Try not to be alarmed - the stoma should return to its normal size afterwards.
-The stoma should return to its normal size afterwards.
+During pregnancy, you might notice that your ostomy protrudes more than it normally does.
+Try not to be alarmed - it should return to its normal size afterwards.

 You will need to make sure to measure your stoma more often during pregnancy.
 You may need to alter your pouching system as the abdomen changes in size and shape.